Austin, Texas, and Indianapolis, Indiana

 Because Wilson performs his Sonosong demo album with only guitar and harmonica accompaniment and, perhaps because the sole purpose of the album is to promote Wilson's songs and not Wilson as a performer, Sonobeat's archives contain only monaural mixes.
 Nonetheless, Wilson's vocal performances are solid and convincing and demonstrate his broad range of talents.
 Wilson is joined in harmony vocal by Cindy Reynolds on The Merry-Go Man, a song about living an ignorant life that addresses the Viet Nam war but that also may be inspired by, but remains distinctly different from, the Beatles' Nowhere Man.
 We recently find Big Train, a blues piece that doesn't appear on Wilson's Sonosong demo album, hidden away in the Sonobeat vaults.
 These 48-year-old recordings demonstrate Wilson's versatility as songwriter and singer.

 Sonobeat presses 100 copies of the demo album to circulate to national record company A&R departments, hoping to solicit major artists to record some of Wilson's tunes.
 The album is issued in mid-November, even as Wilson continues to cut addition original tracks for Sonobeat.
 Prolific Sonosong composer Herman Nelson is so impressed with Wilson's song demos that when Herman begins work on Songs from the Catalog of Sonosong Music Company: Herman Nelson, Composer, Volume 2, he asks Sonobeat to engage Wilson to perform the 12 songs on it.

 Wilson returns in November '69 for additional sessions with Sonobeat that yield The Man in Black, Wanna Go Back, Tastes of Summer, and The Old Man, but none of these recordings are ever released.
-Sonobeat regular Mike Waugh plays bass on The Old Man, and Bill Sr. sends a master tape of the song out for a 33-1/3 RPM reference dub to be cut, perhaps to send to his friend Ron Bledsoe at Columbia Records in Nashville.
+Sonobeat superstar Vince Mariani adds cymbal flourishes to Tastes of Summer, and Sonobeat regular Mike Waugh plays bass on The Old Man.
+Bill Sr. sends a master tape of The Old Man out for a 33-1/3 RPM reference dub to be cut, likely sending it to his friend Ron Bledsoe at Columbia Records in Nashville in hopes of either selling a single by Wilson to Columbia or interesting other Columbia artists in covering Wilson's material.